bright-cloud-studio/contao-form-to-form/README.md

 ![Step One](https://raw.githubusercontent.com/bright-cloud-studio/contao-form-to-form/main/images/step_1.jpg)

-2. In Form B's settings page, set the "Redirect page" to the page that Form A is on.
+2. In Form B's settings page, set the "Redirect page" to whichever page Form A is on.
 When the page loads, any fields on Form A that have the same "Field name" as Form B will be pre-filled with the submitted values.